ansible-collections/community.routeros/docs/docsite/rst/api-guide.rst

 Using the ``community.routeros.api`` module defaults group
 ----------------------------------------------------------

-To avoid having to specify common parameters for all the API based modules in every task, you can use the ``community.routeros.api`` module defaults group:
+To avoid having to specify common parameters for all the API based modules in every task, you can use the ``community.routeros.api`` :ref:`module defaults group <module_defaults_groups>`:

 .. code-block:: yaml+jinja